- Release with GTAP Center

 CGEBox, a CGE toolbox with a Graphical User Interface

 CGEBOX provides a flexible, extendable and modular code basis for CGE modeling in GAMS drawing on the GTAP data base, combined with a powerful user interface based on GGIG (GAMS Graphical User Interface Generator).
-The system aims at class room use as well as basis for complex applications, including solving very large models.
+The code and user interface is open source and can be downaloded from the internet (see Documentation section).
+As the model draws on GTAP data base, an appropriate GTAP license is required or the older, by now for-free version of the data base can be used.
+The system aims at complex applications, including solving very large models, but the user interface and options to visualize and analyze results in tables, maps and graphs render it also useful for class-room use.
 The work started in 2013 when a CGE for projects with students was required, drawing at that time on the GTAP6inGAMS model by Thomas F. Rutherford.

 Since 2015, the work on a GAMS based version of GTAP with a user interface intensified when Dominique Van der Mensbrugghe, director of the GTAP center, started work on a release of the GTAP standard model in GAMS.
 Efforts were joined, and first trial implementations of GTAP modules (GTAP-AGR, GTAP-AEZ) of specific interest to agriculture and land use were integrated in the code base along with intensive testing.
-That new CGE modeling system was presented in June 2016 as a pre-conference event to the 19th GTAP conference In parallel, a project jointly with ZEF started in summer 2015 to analyze with a GTAP variant land use changes in the long-run due to changes in global demand for biomass, with a focus on Brazil and Indonesia.
+That new CGE modeling system was presented in June 2016 as a pre-conference event to the 19th GTAP conference.
+In parallel, a project jointly with ZEF started in summer 2015 to analyze with a GTAP variant land use changes in the long-run due to changes in global demand for biomass, with a focus on Brazil and Indonesia.
+Currently, a project for JRC-IPTS looks into food waste issues at European level, using also the GTAP-NUTS2 extenion, while post-doc research applies the model of analyze larger market penetration of bio-plastic.
+The model was already used in different master theses to analyze e.g FTAs or carbon tax recycling.